VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter10.md

 down, or left and right), which usually represent a range.
 Through arrow control, value can be changed step by step.

-mGNCS provides two kinds of buttons, `mSpinner` and `mSpinbox,` and their inheritance relation is as follows
+mGNCS provides two kinds of buttons, `mSpinner` and `mSpinbox`, and their inheritance relation is as follows

 - [mWidget ](MStudioMGNCSV1dot0PGP2C3#mWidget)